pleimer/ticketer/README.md

 4. Visit `localhost:8080`

-# Creating Tickets
+# Usage

 Tickets are created when a new email arrives in the inbox of the account configured with Nylas.
 To open a ticket, send a message to the address with an alternate email.
-After 60s, a new ticket will be created and a notification sent to the originator.
+After 60s, a new ticket will be created and a notification sent to the originator (you will need to refresh the page or follow the link in the email notification).

 Messages can be added to the ticket by replying to the email thread created for the ticket.